NATO may keep Afghan forces at peak strength longer

 "I feel confident that we will be able to finance Afghan security forces of that size," he told a news conference.

-The United States this year is providing $5.7 billion of the $6.5 billion cost to field the Afghan forces, which are nearly at peak strength.
+The United States this year is providing $5.7 billion (3.7 billion pounds) of the $6.5 billion cost to field the Afghan forces, which are nearly at peak strength.
 Other NATO members are providing $300 million and the Afghans are paying for $500 million of that total.

 In recent months, top U.S. and NATO commanders have expressed growing confidence about the ability of Afghan forces to take the lead successfully in all operations starting this Spring and to take full responsibility for security at the end of 2014, despite a still resilient insurgency.